If You Test Negative For Flu Are You Still Contagious? | Vital Flu Facts

 The Role of Viral Load Dynamics in Contagiousness

-Influenza virus replicates rapidly after infection, reaching peak levels shortly after symptoms start.
-This peak corresponds with maximal contagiousness.
+Influenza virus replicates rapidly after infection, often reaching peak levels shortly after symptoms start.
+This period tends to overlap with peak contagiousness.

 Key Takeaways: If You Test Negative For Flu Are You Still Contagious?